-- If you are not yet a member, join Breastfeeding USA by purchasing a $25 membership.
+- If you are not yet a member, join Breastfeeding USA by purchasing a $35 membership (non-refundable).
 All BC applicants, BC candidates, and active BCs must be current members.

 - Obtain permission from two people who know you well (in person, and who are not related to you) who we may contact for a personal recommendation on your behalf.
 We are more interested in hearing from people who know you well as a mother and a friend, neighbor, co-worker, etc. than from those who know you primarily as a breastfeeding supporter.

 - The most useful recommendations offer us a third person perspective about you from someone that knows you well and can speak to your character qualities as outlined in section V of the Personal Experience Requirements.

 - You are welcome to arrange for one or more supplemental recommendations from an online friend, a relative, a client, etc. if they can speak specifically to how you meet the Personal Experience Requirements or to your background in providing breastfeeding information and support.